Jonathan Edwards (Washington & Jefferson College)

-Jonathan Edwards (1817–1891) was the first president of Washington & Jefferson College following the union of Washington College and Jefferson College.
+Jonathan Edwards (1817–1891) was the sixth president of Hanover College and the first president of Washington & Jefferson College following the union of Washington College and Jefferson College.

 Biography

 Edwards was born in Cincinnati, Ohio on July 19, 1817.
-He graduated from Hanover College in 1835 and from Hanover's theological department in 1838.
-Edwards taught in Kentucky from 1838 to 1842 before becoming ordained clergy in the Presbyterian Church in 1844.
-He served as pastor at various churches in Ohio, Maryland, Indiana, Illinois, Kentucky, New Jersey and Pennsylvania.
-Edwards served as the fifth president of Hanover College from 1855 through 1857.
+He graduated from Hanover College in 1835 and was awarded an A.M. from Hanover in 1839.
+Edwards taught in Kentucky from 1838 to 1842 before being ordained in the Presbyterian Church in 1844.
+He served as pastor at various churches in Ohio, Maryland, Indiana, Illinois, Kentucky, New Jersey, and Pennsylvania.

+Edwards served as the sixth president of Hanover College from 1855 through 1857.
+Hanover historian Frank S. Baker describes his presidency as "marked by several difficulties," including conflict over fraternities, money problems, and segregation.
+Students secretly chartered two fraternities (including Beta Theta Pi), leading to conflict with existing literary societies and with the Board of Trustees.
+When construction costs of a new campus building were higher than expected, the Board of Trustees borrowed from the endowment; as a result, "less than half of professorial salaries were paid when due."
+Near the end of Edwards' presidency, the faculty and trustees rejected an African-American applicant on the basis of race, thus committing the College to a whites-only policy despite earlier support for admitting African Americans.

 On April 4, 1866, Edwards was elected as the first president of the newly unified Washington & Jefferson College.
 By the end of his presidency, the college was considering consolidating the two campuses, a direction Edwards supported.
 Edwards resigned the presidency of W&J on April 20, 1869 to accept a pastoral charge in Baltimore.
 He died in Peoria, Illinois on July 13, 1891.